silshack/inls161fall2016/syllabus/index.md

 [Information about individual assignments is listed here]({{ site.baseurl }}/assignments/).

-## Participation
+## Participation PACT

-In addition to the 6 tasks, participation will be evaluated and included in the evaluation scheme.
-Participation, of course, means coming to class: that is mandatory.
-It also means bringing something to the class by way of discussion or links shared with the rest of the class.
-Since we are a small class this summer, we will decide on the first day how best to accomplish the sharing of resources.
+'Participation' in this class is an umbrella term for these four characteristics:

+* Preparation
+* Attendance
+* Communication
+* Timeliness

+When you, I, and your classmates do each of these things together we set the stage for an awesome experience for everyone!
+These are also key professional and academic skills that

 ## Community engagement

+We don't learn in a vacuum!
+There're many awesome tech communities and evens, on UNC's campus and beyond.
+My goal is to help expose you to these communities in the hope that they'll deepen your learning, expand your horizons, and encourage you to connect with others about technology beyond the end of the semester.

-As part of this class you will attend two community events over the course of the semester.
+For this part of your grade, you will attend two community events over the course of the semester.
 At least one should be a technology tutorial or workshop.
-The other can be a second tech workshop or a technology, information, or related meetup or campus organization.
+The other can be a second tech workshop OR a technology, information, or related meetup or campus organization.
 After completing these, you'll submit a short writeup evaluating the experience.

 You must complete at least one of these **before Fall Break Starts on October 5th**.
+The second is due by the last day of class.

 ## Attendance